firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/logo.md

 	<h2>Firefly III</h2>
 </div>

 The name of this tool is "Firefly III".
-It was named after the [Fairey Firefly](https://en.wikipedia.org/wiki/Fairey_Firefly) because at the time all my project names were British airplanes from the WW2 era .
-It's called "Firefly III" because this is the third major iteration of the original "Firefly I".
+It was named after the [Fairey Firefly](https://en.wikipedia.org/wiki/Fairey_Firefly) because at the time all my project names were British airplanes from the WW2 era.

+"Firefly" was the original iteration of this tool, and no longer exists.
+I started building "Firefly Mark 2" in Groovy (a Java dialect) but quickly gave up.
+"Firefly III" is my third and final attempt, and at the time I thought the "III" would make it sound cool.
+There will not be a Firefly IV or Firefly V.

+So it's called "Firefly III" because this is the third major iteration of the original "Firefly".
+Many people tend to use "Firefly" and "Firefly III" interchangeably although I tend to stick to "Firefly III" myself.

 On my request, the Firefly III logo was designed exclusively for Firefly III by the excellent Cherie Woo.